 Browse datasets here

-Also see: There are many conventional campaign finance tools.
-If you are simply looking for the total amount given to a candidate or from a particular standardized donor, check out Open Secrets for federal campaign finance or follow the money.org for state details; FEC Itemizer for on-deadline filings federal filings or the FEC's own site.
+Also see: Many other campaign finance tools are available.
+If you are simply looking for the total amount given to a candidate or from a particular standardized donor, check out Open Secrets for federal campaign finance or The National Institute for Money in Politics for state campaign finance.
+You may also want to check ProPublica's FEC Itemizer for on-deadline filings federal filings or the FEC's own website.

 State Data: State campaign finance data is a work in progress.
-Many states require a FOIA release the data in a machine readable format (and some states have legal restrictions on us posting the data).
-We've processed about 30 states' campaign contributions.
-We do not yet have data on state-level contracts, campaign finance spending or lobbying.
+Many states require an open-records request before they will release the data.
+Some states prohibit posting the data online.
+We've processed about 36 states' campaign contributions.
+We are working on campaign expenditures and lobbying and hope to post it soon.

 Addresses: The addresses that nonprofits use may not correspond to their physical location.
-It's not uncommon to find the address of a law firms that represents the nonprofit.
-Also note that the addresses of nonprofit directors are generally the same as the nonprofit, but this is not always the case.
+Sometimes the 990 address will be for a law firm that represents the nonprofit.
+Also note that the addresses of nonprofit directors typically are, but not always, the same as the nonprofit.

 One quick hack: The names that organizations use change.
-Whenever an EIN number is provided in a 990 grant it is listed as part of the organization's name (in the nonprofit grants) search.
+Whenever an EIN number (the unique identifier for a nonprofit) is provided in a 990 grant it is listed as part of the organization's name (in the nonprofit grants) search.
 These are required in recent Schedule I's, but not in a form PF used by private foundations.
-Searching by EIN, therefore, can help find grants made with an erroneous / different name, but will not locate grants made by private foundations.
+Searching by EIN, can help locate grants made under a different name, but will not locate grants made by private foundations.

 Code: The xml tax document datasets make use of the irsx project (available on github here) and many of its naming conventions.
 This can also be installed in Python environments using "pip install irsx".